suhdonghwi/tracer-compiler-python/README.md

-# tracer-python
+# tracer-compiler-python

-Python backend for tracer.
+Python compiler for tracer.